Remod-org/PowerWalk/README.md

 By default, the platforms should not be visible to other players.

+This has been under development for a couple of years and kept private until December 2023.

 The simplest way to use this:
   1. Assign `powerwalk.use` permission to player or group.
   2. Walk nearby any power line.